Five Homemade Solutions Gets Rid of Unwanted Bugs without Chemicals

 2. Create a Beer or Salt Ditch Around Areas in your Garden

-Adding beer or salt to your garden may seem a little crazy.
-If you live in a damp area where slugs and snails are the easiest thing to grow in your garden, you may want to consider this method.
+Adding beer or salt to your garden may seem a little baffling.
+If you live in a damp area where slugs and snails are the easiest thing to grow in your garden, consider this method.

 There is an easy way to get rid of garden snails and slugs that doesn’t include a flashlight and salt shaker each night.